jacmoe/pxlwolf/README.md

 |[spdlog][spdlog]|Logging library|MIT license|
 |[stb_image][stbimage]|Image loader|Public domain|

-The bundled dependencies are all header-only, and doesn't require building, except for `Lua` and `PhysicsFS`.
+The bundled dependencies are all header-only, and doesn't require building, except for `Lua`, `lgui`, and `PhysicsFS`.

-On Windows, you need to generate the projects following the instructions in the previous section.
+On Windows, you need to generate the projects simply by running the `` batch file from the `3rdparty` directory.
+You need CMake, Doxygen and the Graphviz tools (dot) installed.

 On Linux, the CMake script handles all this for you.